hellokaton/vite-react-mpa-example/README.md

 # react-vite-mpa-example

-This is an example of a multi-page project using React and Vite, which includes router usage and packaging configurations.
+This is an example of multi page application using `React` and `Vite`, which includes router usage and packaging configurations.

 ## Usage